 I was scheduled the very next day for testing, which was on Christmas Eve.
 I spent my entire day at the breast cancer center at Memorial Hermann Memorial City.
 I was fortunate enough to have my cousin with me because I had no idea that I would walk out of those tests carrying any more information than I did walking in, but I did.
 The radiologist did the ultrasound and knew immediately what he was looking at..it was more than a mass.
 It was cancer.

 He asked if I wanted to know his thoughts.
-Of course I said yes and was told that he was 99% certain it was breast cancer.
+Of course, I said yes and was told that he was 99% certain it was breast cancer.
 This moment seemed to stop my heart from beating, my lungs from inhaling and my eyes to fill with an ocean of tears.
 Due to the urgency and fast actions on my part and my doctors, I was diagnosed and treated quickly.
-I underwent a double mastectomy, 5 ½ months of intense chemotherapy and 2 reconstruction surgeries.
+I underwent a double mastectomy, 5 ½ months of intense chemotherapy, and two reconstruction surgeries.

 The road was difficult, but I truly believe I am here today to tell my story because I took action so quickly.
 We always hear about early detection and it could not be more true.
 I just happened upon finding my lump which was such a blessing and the events to follow saved my life.
 Do your annual physical self-exams every single month and don’t wait to get a mammogram or ultrasound.
 Being proactive is the single most important thing we can do for ourselves and for our loved ones.”